-Join Maxim Jago for an in-depth discussion in this video Integrating Photoshop into the workflow, part of EPK Editing Workflows 05: Titles, Graphics, and Output.
+Join Maxim Jago for an in-depth discussion in this video Integrating Photoshop into the workflow, part of EPK Editing: 5 Titles Graphics and Output.

 Adobe make both Premiere Pro and Photoshop, of course.
 And they have worked very hard to make sure that you have great compatibility between the two applications.
 There's actually quite a lot you can do with video in Photoshop.
 Although, I suppose as an experienced editor, I'm not a huge fan of using that application when I've access to the amazing tools in Premiere Pro.
 Still, it makes an excellent graphics editor.
 And the compatibility between the two applications means that I can really just treat Photoshop as my graphics editor for Premiere Pro.